The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 What is the current government's outlook on global health ODA?

-ODA contributions to health were expected to continue to increase in 2022 in response to the COVID-19 crisis and the growing importance of global health narratives.
+Spain’s ODA contributions to health increased in the period 2020-2022 as a result of the COVID-19 pandemic and the growing importance of global health narratives.
 In response to the COVID-19 pandemic, Spain announced a reprioritization of global health and epidemic preparedness within its development cooperation policy.
 In April 2021, the Spanish cabinet approved the new Foreign Action Strategy 2021-2024, which outlined Spain's foreign priorities and goals for the next four years.
 The new plan prioritized strengthening global health as one of the 'vertical axes' of Spain's development cooperation strategy.

-In 2023, the Spanish government launch a new Global Health Strategy focusing on individuals' “right to health” and ensuring medical access for vulnerable populations.
-The new strategy, which still needs to be approved, will include an action plan for international development cooperation and an appeal for global UHC in collaboration with the WHO.
+In 2023, the Spanish government started working in a new Global Health Strategy focusing on the “one health” approach, health systems strengthening, pandemic preparedness, global health R&D, and the fight against the most prevalent diseases affecting partner countries.
+The new strategy, which is expected to be approved and released by May 2025, will include an action plan for international development cooperation and an appeal for global UHC in collaboration with the WHO.
 Global health is expected to remain a top priority sector for Spain’s development leadership.
 GAVI’s Mid-Term Review High-Level Conference was held in Madrid, Spain, in June 2023.
-In March 2024 Spain co-organized the first Global Forum on Cervical Cancer Elimination in Cartagena de Indias, Colombia, to discuss among other matters the importance of accelerating access to HPV vaccines, together with the Colombian government, WHO, PAHO and the BMGF.
+In March 2024 Spain co-organized the first Global Forum on Cervical Cancer Elimination in Cartagena de Indias, Colombia, to discuss among other matters the importance of accelerating access to HPV vaccines, together with the Colombian government, WHO, PAHO and the Gates Foundation.
+In 2025 Spain will co-organize the first Global Forum on Child Survival that will take place in Mozambique.

 Key Bodies